 This course is intended as a brief survey of basic camera operations and the development of film and prints.
-Students will use black and white film and 35mm SLR cameras (students may provide their own camera or check one out from the Art Department).
+Students will use black and white film and 35mm SLR cameras (students may provide their own camera or check one out from the Library.)
 No text.
-Materials fee.
+Small materials fee.
 Repeatable for credit.
 Pre-requisite: none